nicol-777/FoodHygieneApp/documentation templates-2/docs/design.md

 # User Interface design

 The user interface (UI) for the food hygiene rating web application is designed to be simple, user-friendly, and accessible on various devices.
-It provides users with an easy way to search for food hygiene ratings and view them on an interactive map.
-Key features include a chatbot for assistance and forms for business owners and consumers to report issues or request corrections.
+The application allows users to search for food hygiene ratings and view them on an interactive map.
+Key features include a chatbot for assistance, and forms for business owners and consumers to report issues or request corrections.

 # Design goals

-● Users can search for food hygiene ratings by business name, location and hygiene rating.
-The search results are displayed on a map, with markers showing detailed business information.
+- Users can search for food hygiene ratings by business name, location and hygiene rating.

+- The search results are displayed on a map, with markers showing detailed business information.

-● The app uses a clear layout with a modern colour scheme.
-The primary colour is greenish-blue #00796b, which pairs well with the white text for readability.
-All buttons and links use this colour to create a consistent experience.
+- The app employs a modern, clean design using primary greenish-blue (#00796b), paired with white text for readability.

-● The web app is designed to adjust seamlessly across different screen sizes, such as phones and computers, ensuring a good user experience on all devices.
+- The interface adapts seamlessly across different screen sizes, ensuring accessibility on both mobile and desktop.

-● The app is designed to be accessible to everyone, with clear labels, large clickable areas, and ARIA attributes for screen readers.
-All buttons and forms are keyboard- navigable, making the app easy for individuals with disabilities.
+- Accessiblity features include clear labels, large clickable areas, keyboard navigation, and ARIA attributes for screen readers.

 # Key sections of the wireframe:

 ## Header section

-Title: “Food Hygiene Ratings”

-Description: “Use our online service to find a food business’s hygiene rating.”
+The header section contains the title "Food Hygiene Ratings" and a brief description: "Use our online service to find a food business’s hygiene rating."

-Image: An image representing food hygiene ratings is displayed in a circular frame for a modern look.
-The image complements the theme and enhances visual interest.
+Additionally, an image is displayed in a circular frame, visually representing food hygiene ratings.
+This enhances the theme and improves the overall look of the application.

 ## Search section

-Business name: Allows users to search for businesses by name.
+- Business name: Allows users to search for businesses by name.

-Location: Allows users to search by street, town, or postcode.
+- Location: Allows users to search by street, town, or postcode.

-Rating filter: Users can filter results based on the hygiene rating (e.g., 5 for very good, 0 for urgent improvement necessary).
+- Rating filter: Users can filter results based on the hygiene rating (0-5 scale).

-Buttons: Search and reset buttons are included for easy user interaction.
-The buttons are styled with a rounded look for modern appeal and easy identification.
+- Search & Reset Buttons: Styled with a rounded edges for a modern aesthetic and easy usability.

+- Dropdown Style: The filter dropdown has a modern UI with custom style, including a shadow effect and a hover transition.

-## Map section
+## Search Results & Map section

-The interactive map displays food hygiene ratings as clickable markers.
-Each marker includes details about the business, such as name, address and rating filter shown in a popup.
-If users enable geolocation (with permission), the map will zoom to their current location, displaying a “you are here” marker.
-This feature enhances user interaction by providing a personalised view of nearby businesses with hygiene ratings.
+The interactive map displays food hygiene ratings as clickable markers, allowing users to explore businesses easily.
+Clicking a marker reveals a pop-up containing key details such as the business name, address, and hygiene rating.
+The map also includes geolocation support, enabling users to find nearby businesses based on their current location.
+If no exact match is found, the system provides a prompt suggesting similar businesses to help users refine their search.
+Additionally, zero-rated businesses are highlighted in red for quick identification, ensuring that users are aware of potential food safety concerns.

 ## Chatbot (HelpBot)

-The HelpBot appears in the bottom-right corner of the screen to assist users with navigating the app and answering common questions.
-The chatbot can minimise or close as needed and supports accessibility, including keyboard navigation and screen reader compatibility.
-Each button in the chatbot is labelled for clarity, and ARIA attributes are used to ensure all features are accessible to users.
+The HelpBot is positioned in the bottom-right corner of the screen to assist users with navigation and common queries.
+Designed for accessibility, it supports keyboard navigation and screen reader compatibility, making it user-friendly for a diverse audience.
+Users can minimise or close the chatbot as needed to avoid distractions.
+The chatbot also offers structured conversation options, allowing users to choose between consumer and business-related queries for a more efficient support experience.
+To enhance engagement, it features an animated icon with a speech bubble, making it visually appealing and easy to locate on the interface.

 ## Consumer and business forms

-The web app includes separate forms for consumers and business owners to report various issues.
-Consumers can report food safety issues, product labelling issues, unregistered businesses, problems with food hygiene ratings, or report food-related crimes and whistleblowing.
-Business owners can report similar issues or request corrections to their business’s hygiene rating.
+Consumers and business owners can report issues through dedicated forms accessible via the chatbot.
+Consumers can report food safety concerns, labelling issues, unregistered businesses, and food-related crimes, while business owners have the option to report similar concerns or request rating corrections.
+The forms are designed with clear labels, structured spacing, and input validation to ensure a seamless and error-free user experience.

 ## Accessing forms
 Both consumers and business owners can access the forms through the chatbot.
-When users select “Consumer” or “Business” in the chatbot, only the relevant options are displayed, keeping the choices clear and organised.
+When users select either “Consumer” or “Business,” only the relevant options are displayed, ensuring a clear and organised interface.
+This helps prevent confusion and streamlines the reporting process by displaying only the necessary fields for each user type.

-## Form layout
+## Form structure

-Each form requests the user’s name, email, and a description of the issue.
-Clear labels, accessible placeholders, and spacing ensure that the forms are easy to fill out.
-All form elements are labelled, and a back button is included in the chatbot to help users navigate smoothly.
+- Each form requests the user’s name, email, and a description of the issue.
+- Clear labels, accessible placeholders, and structured spacing ensure that the forms are easy to complete.
+- All form elements are labelled, and a back button is included in the chatbot to help users navigate smoothly.

 ## Confirmation message

-Once the form is submitted, a confirmation message appears to let the users know their request was successful and is being reviewed.
-This message is displayed at the top of the screen to improve visibility and provide reassurance to users.
+Once a form is successfully submitted, a confirmation message appears at the top of the screen, informing users that their request has been received and is being reviewed.
+This message improves visibility and reassures users that their concerns are being addressed, enhancing overall user confidence in the system.